-A. PLAINTIFFS
+A. PLAINTIFFS.

-- 47. William McGreevy ("McGreevy") is a resident of Kansas.
+- 53. William McGreevy ("McGreevy") is a resident of Kansas.
 McGreevy purchased securities offered or sold by Genesis Global Capital (Genesis Yield securities), and was damaged, as reflected in his certification previously filed with the Court.
-ECF No. 38-2. - 48.
+ECF No. 38-2. - 54.
 Ashwin Gowda ("Gowda") is a resident of Texas.
 Gowda purchased securities offered or sold by Genesis Global Capital during the Class Period (Genesis Yield securities), and was damaged, as reflected in his certification previously filed with the Court.
-ECF No. 38-3.

-- 49. Translunar Crypto LP ("Translunar") is a limited partnership organized and existing under the laws of the State of Delaware and domiciled in the State of Texas.
-Translunar purchased securities offered or sold by Genesis Global Capital during the Class Period (Genesis Yield securities) and was damaged, as reflected in its certification previously filed with the Court.
-ECF No. 38-4. - 50.
+ECF No. 38-3. - 55.
+Translunar Crypto LP ("Translunar") is a limited partnership organized and existing under the laws of the State of Delaware and domiciled in the State of Texas.
+On September 2, 2022, Translunar purchased securities offered or sold by Genesis Global Capital during the Class Period (Genesis Yield securities) and was damaged, as reflected in its certification previously filed with the Court.
+ECF No. 38-4. - 56.
 Christopher Buttenham ("Buttenham") is a resident of Nevada.
-Buttenham purchased securities offered or sold by Genesis Global Capital during the Class Period (Genesis Yield securities), and was damaged, as reflected in his certification previously filed with the Court.
-ECF No. 38-5. - 51.
-Remo Maria Morone ("Morone") is a resident of Turin, Italy.
-Morone purchased securities offered or sold by Genesis Global Capital during the Class Period (Genesis Yield securities), and was damaged, as reflected in his certification previously filed with the Court.
+Buttenham purchased securities offered or sold by Genesis Global Capital during the Class Period (Genesis

+Yield securities), and was damaged, as reflected in his certification previously filed with the Court.
+ECF No. 38-5.

+57. Remo Maria Morone ("Morone") is a resident of Turin, Italy.
+On August 4, 2021, June 15, 2022 and October 24, 2022, Morone purchased securities offered or sold by Genesis Global Capital (Genesis Yield securities), and was damaged, as reflected in his certification previously filed with the Court.
 ECF.
 No. 34-2.
+Morone purchased Genesis Yield securities directly from Genesis.

-B. SECURITIES ACT DEFENDANTS
+B. SECURITIES ACT DEFENDANTS.